ipfs-inactive/interface-js-ipfs-core/SPEC/PUBSUB.md

 If no `callback` is passed, a [promise][] is returned.

 This works like `EventEmitter.removeListener`, as that only the `handler` passed to a `subscribe` call before is removed from listening.
 The underlying subscription will only be canceled once all listeners for a topic have been removed.
+The other options is to use this method with only `topic` as input, without the need to keep a reference to the `handler` function.
+This works like `EventEmitter.remoteAllListeners`, removes all listeners from the given topic.

 **Example:**